-Health services are an integral part of assisting all students to increase learning, achievement, and performance.
+Health services are an integral part of comprehensive school improvement, assisting all students to increase learning, achievement, and performance.
 Health services coordinate and support existing programs to assist each student in achievement of an optimal state of physical, mental, and social wellbeing.
 Student health services ensure continuity and create linkages between school, home, and community service providers.
-The school district's needs, and resources determine the linkages.
+The school district's comprehensive school improvement plan, needs, and resources determine the linkages.